Tourism Development & Culture (Erasmus Mundus Joint Master) (Dumfries Campus) MSc

-- The programme provides an excellent opportunity for those new to tourism to engage and attain a broad grasp of the subject as well as a deep and analytical insight into aspects of tourism development, culture and related industries.
+- The EMJMD programme provides an excellent opportunity for those new to tourism to engage and attain a broad grasp of the subject as well as a deep and analytical insight into aspects of tourism development, culture and related industries.

-- Unique in terms of the subject matter covered, the diverse range and complementarity of the three partner universities involved, and the focus on culture in its broadest sense will greatly enhance your student experience.
+- Unique in terms of the subject matter covered, the diverse range and complementarity of the five partner universities involved, and the focus on culture in its broadest sense will greatly enhance your student experience.

 - Courses are both theoretical and practical.
 Some involve field trips, along with work placement opportunities.
 This will equip you for the working world in the tourism, heritage, and wider culture based industries.